 The Ekadasi by the name of Putrada Ekadashi is observed during the waxing phase of the moon in the month of July/August and also December/January.
-In 2015, the date of Putrada Ekadasi in Paush month (January - February) was January 1.
-Putrada Ekadasi is observed during the waxing phase of the moon in Shravan month (July – August) in some parts of North India, Gujarat, Orissa,
+In 2017, the date of Putrada Ekadasi in Paush month (January - February) is January 8.
+Putrada Ekadasi is also observed during the waxing phase of the moon in Shravan month (July – August) in some parts of North India, Gujarat, Orissa,

 Ekadasi is dedicated to Lord Vishnu and is observed on the 11th day of waning and waxing phase of moon in traditional Hindu calendar.
 It is believed that by fasting on Putrada Ekadasi one is relieved of all the sins committed.
 The greatness of this Ekadasi was explained to Yudhishtira by Lord Krishna and is found in the Bhavisyotara Purana.